 A complete listing of Jerry Capehart's compositions appears on the 'Eddie's Pals' page.

 Now, here's another awesome twin-spin rocking disc cut for the Lode label (#2001) when it was still based in Downey, California.
 The funny 'Freeloaders' (who hasn't known a few of them ?!) is loaded with great, strong guitar sounds, the rest of the backing being comprised of a neatly slapped double bass, drums and a piano which was mixed far behind to the point of being almost inaudible.
 There's also some chorus in places and very effective handclaps.
 Its flip, 'I'm In Love (With The Girl Next Door)', is just as tuneful and exciting, with a female chorus a bit more to the fore.
 This latter song has a sort of Buddy Holly flavor to it and could have easily fitted the post-Buddy Crickets.
 Fred Carter had written 'Pretty Little Devil' and co-written 'Thinkin' About You', two songs which would be recorded by Bob Denton with Eddie Cochran helping out on guitar and harmony vocal, so it was evidently rumored that it was Eddie who played the powerful soli on Fred Carter's Lode release.
 Not so, it was Carter's own job.
-He later turned to country music.
+He later turned to country music and session work.

 Al Casey was a major figure on the Arizona and Los Angeles recording scenes of the '50s a nd '60s.
 A top flight guitar player, with a highly distinctive style, he was also prominent on just about any other stringed instrument - including the piano !
 His classic guitar licks appear on countless Duane Eddy, Jody Reynolds, Loy Clingman and Sanford Clark cuts but he's best remembered for his stellar work on the latter's 'The Fool' in 1956 (MCI #1003, then Dot #15481).
 He released a handful of solo singles in the '50s, notably 'A Fool's Blues' b/w 'Juice' (Dot #15524, in November '56) and '(Got The) Teenage Blues' b/w 'Give'n Up' (Highland #1002).
 In '62 and '63, he cut a clutch of great surfin' singles on the Stacy label (i.e. 'Surfin' Blues' b/w 'Guitars, Guitars, Guitars', Stacy #964) with some success ; the label even issued a very rare album by him, 'Surfin' Hootenanny' (Stacy #100, in September 1963), pressed on mottled green vinyl.